TeamShinkansen/docs/pages/hakchi/hakchi_adding_games.md

 Then when it's completed the "Upload games done" dialog box will appear.
 {% include image.html file="UploadGamesDone.png"  alt="Jekyll" caption="Done" %}

+{% include note.html content="System game limits per folder.
+On the S/NES systems it is recommended to keep the number of items (games and folders) to 30 or less per screen / folder.
+Going beyond this may cause errors.
+On the SEGA system you *may* be able to go as high as 200 before you experience menu lag. " %}

 **You are now ready to play your newly added game(s)!!!**